joeSzaf/weather-app/README.md

 If the location that is displayed is not what you intended, try searching again using a more specific search term.
 E.g. "Boston, MA" vs. "Boston"

-# 3rd party API
+## 3rd party API
 This application uses api calls to:
 * darksky.net for waether data
 * mapbox.com for location data

-# About
+## About
-This project was made to showcase the use of Node as a back-end library.
+This project was made to showcase the use of Node.js as a back-end library.
 This app utalizes api calls to 3rd parties to serve data from a custom made API end point to the front end.

 This app was made as part of the Udemy course "The Complete Node.js Developer Course."